 \subsection{Long Horizon Maze Planning}

-\paragraph{Maze environment} For all our maze experiments we use the OGBench PointMaze \cite{park2024ogbench}.
-PointMaze Giant was directly adapted from their datasets, and we create PointMaze Ultra using the same protocol of Figure 5 in \cite{marcucci2023motion}\footnote{\url{https://github.com/mpetersen94/gcs/blob/main/models/maze.py}}, but with a smaller size of 20x20 cells.
-Dataset for Ultra is collected following the protocal in OGBench \cite{park2024ogbench}.
-A larger layout and example trajectory of PointMaze Ultra is shown in Fig.~\ref{fig:app_maze}.
-We evaluate the model on the default task 1 of OGBench \cite{park2024ogbench}, which is navigating from bottom left to top right.
+\paragraph{Maze environment} For all our maze experiments we use the OGBench PointMaze environment \citep{park2024ogbench}.
+We created our maze layout using the same protocol of Figure 5 in \citet{marcucci2023motion}\footnote{\url{https://github.com/mpetersen94/gcs/blob/main/models/maze.py}}, but with a smaller size of 20x20 cells.
+Dataset is collected following the protocal in OGBench \citep{park2024ogbench}.
+We evaluate the model on the default task 1 of OGBench \citep{park2024ogbench}, which is navigating from bottom left to top right.
 Empirically we discover that the diffusion model can perform well on short-horizon tasks without extra inference compute, but struggles heavily in the long horizon tasks.